lauriwikberg/academic-work/README.md

 - Objective:
 To identify customer data privacy and security challenges arising from big data and explore strategies that companies can use to alleviate these concerns while navigating digital transformation.

+**hAppi**

+A sketch of a consumer healthcare app centered on a personal health assistant